 What is your business niche?

-I think this is what’s going to become really important.
-You don’t need to pick a small niche for your business.
+I think this is what’s going to become really important, your business doesn’t need to pick a small niche.
 Just coming across in a slightly different way to the rest of your market is hugely beneficial.
 If you’re in Llandudno, check out the promenade and look at the fact that every single place is just a hotel.
 I bet there are lots of other cities that have the same problem too!

 We are all in saturated markets that are selling the same thing, and that’s why picking a niche for your business is so important.
 The worry will always be ‘apples and apples’; the client has nothing to compare to that makes us any different.
 So, how do you guys become the ‘orange’ in the market?